MnlPhlp/nimagehide/README.md

   >> nimagehide discover 'imageSecret.png'
   >> Hello World !!
 ```
-Multiple files can be specified and all the hidden strings will be showed.
+Multiple files can be specified and all the hidden strings will be shown.